 We highly recommend that students bring a laptop.
 When considering the purchase of a student laptop, those with specifications given below will be able to join our Wi-Fi and can install applications like eBook and Connect and can utilise the Office 365 software that is available to all students.

-- Device Type: Windows or Mac operating systems and can be a laptop or tablet
+- Device Type: Windows operating systems can be on a laptop or tablet

 - Up-to-date security software;

 - Min screen size: 9-inches

 - Min storage capacity: 128GB (laptop); 64GB (tablet)

 Yanchep Secondary College are working in partnership with JB Hi-Fi Education Solutions to offer parents the opportunity to purchase the recommended BYOD 1:1 device for school at a discounted price.
 These bundles are not available in a JB Hi-Fi retail store so you must use the portal to process an order.
 The link for the portal is https://www.jbeducation.com.au/byod.

 All school text books are now digital and available as eBooks, for students to download and access direct from their device.
 This also facilitates real time updates of any text books at no additional cost.
 Furthermore, the use of devices motivates students to practice self-access learning alongside independent learning and is both an interactive and engaging classroom learning tool.

 Students are encouraged to see the use of technology as a fluid process, where appropriate technology is used when it is the best or most efficient way to deal with the situation at hand.